Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Methods

 \subsubsection{Semantic-guided Knowledge Fusion}

 Different meta-paths have different importance in socioeconomic indicator prediction tasks.
 Therefore, we propose a semantic-guided knowledge fusion module to dynamically fuse the knowledge of different meta-paths.
 We first obtain the natural language encoding of meta-paths using methods in~\cite{chen2024large}, which provides a description of the meta-path easy for LLM to understand.
 Specifically, we use the conjunction word \textit{THAT} to construct a nested clause for each meta-path, as shown in Figure~\ref{fig:framework}.
 The constructed sentences align with commonly-used English grammar, and thus are suitable for language models.
-Moreover, we use an embedding LLM to generate semantic embeddings for these sentences.
-We choose the GTE-based model~\cite{li2023towards}, which is one of the top models on the text embedding leaderboard MTEB~\cite{muennighoff2022mteb}, to obtain a $d_{LLM}=768$ dimensional semantic embedding for each meta-path.
+Moreover, we use the fine-tuned embedding LM (Section~\ref{sec:finetune}) to generate embeddings for these sentences, resulting in a $d_{LLM}=768$ dimensional semantic embedding for each meta-path.